EmanuelLeon2022/Final-MERN-Stack-Project/README.md

 ### Zelda API
 One of these great delights is the open source Zelda API, you can use it to search up anything related to the famous game _*The Legend of Zelda: The Breath of the Wild*_, it will display where to find the item/creature, what it does, and a brief description about it.

-### Materials & Inventory
+### Tools & Supplies
 The way that this should work is it has the list of all the items you have in your inventory.
-The materials page
+The _*Tools*_ page contains the info about all of your gizmos and gadgets, their manufacturer, the usage of the item, and its requirements.
+The _*Supplies*_ page tells you what items you have in your pocket, such as food & materials.

-### About
+### Me & Retro
+On this page you will find my resume

 ## The Show must go on